Arun416425/Expense-tracker/README.md

-💰 Expense Tracker (Dark Mode)
+<h1>💰 Expense Tracker (Dark Mode)</h1>
-A sleek, responsive web application built with Vanilla JavaScript to help users track their finances.
-Whether you're adding your monthly paycheck or that overpriced coffee, this tracker keeps your balance updated in real-time.
+<p>A sleek, responsive web application built with Vanilla JavaScript to help users track their finances.
+Whether you're adding your monthly paycheck or that overpriced coffee, this tracker keeps your balance updated in real-time.</p>

 ✨ Features
 Dual Transaction Types: Easily categorize entries as Income (+) or Expense (-).